charlehsin/charlehsin.github.io/_drafts/2024-09-01-alaska-cruise.md

 - Print Cruise confirmation/boarding pass for all people.
 - Whale-watching tour
-  - Print confirmation for all people.
   - Call to ask about time (12 pm Princess arrival but 1:30pm tour start).
 Check where to pick us up.
-- Check rail trip's reservation for all people.

 ## Vancouver airport (YVR) to Radisson Hotel Vancouver Airport